forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

 Using the `default` function, we make the `key` parameter optional when defining a schema.
 It will default to the name of the front matter field.
 {{% /tip %}}

 That’s all we have to do for our `schema_item.tmpl` partial!
-Deciding to make schema user-definable may have seemed like more work at first, but the resulting code is pretty light and it makes our theme component very flexible.
+Deciding to let the user define their own schema may have seemed like more work at first, but it makes our theme component very flexible.

-Here’s the cool part: since we abstracted the work of processing the schema into our `schema_item.tmpl` partial, our `single.json.json` layout code is only two lines!
+Here’s the cool part: since we made the `schema_item.tmpl` partial do all the work, our `single.json.json` layout code is only two lines!

     {{- partial "schema_item.tmpl" (dict "currentPage" .
 "Root" $ "SchemaType" "single") -}}